Quantum limit cycles and synchronization from a measurement perspective: Classical Synchronization

 where we introduced the probability distribution $P(x,p)$ for the vdP oscillator to be in the state $\alpha = x + ip$ at time $t$.
 The deterministic part of the time evolution enters via the term proportional to $\bm\mu$, while the effect of the fluctuations is described by the term proportional to $\sigma^2$.

-For an approximate solution of \cref{eq:FP_vdP}, we integrate the corresponding Langevin equation, \cref{eq:vdp_phase}, for various initial conditions and realizations of the noise.
+For an approximate solution of \cref{eq:FP_vdP}, we integrate the corresponding Langevin equation, \cref{eq:vdP_noise}, for various initial conditions and realizations of the noise.
 Given sufficient realizations, $P(x,p)$ is well approximated by the relative number of occurrences of the values $\alpha = x+ip$ at each time counted over all trajectories.
 The time evolution of the probability distribution is shown in the upper panels of \cref{fig:vdP_noise}.

 One recognizes the oscillation at frequency $\omega$ and the attraction to the limit cycle since the probability distribution rotates and moves towards the limit-cycle amplitude $r_0$.
 Furthermore, the probability distribution spreads along the phase direction, indicating that the initial phase diffuses over time.
-The initial distribution approaches a unique stationary distribution in the long-time limit, which is ring-shaped and phase-symmetric, i.e., invariant under rotations around the origin; see top-right panel of \cref{fig:vdP_noise}.
+The initial distribution approaches a unique stationary distribution in the long-time limit, which is ring shaped and phase symmetric, i.e., invariant under rotations around the origin; see top-right panel of \cref{fig:vdP_noise}.

 The time evolution of the phase distribution $P(\phi)$ obtained by integrating $P(x,p)$ over the radius is shown in the bottom row of \cref{fig:vdP_noise}.
 Here, phase diffusion becomes visible as a broadening of $P(\phi)$, which approaches a flat curve in the long-time limit.